Skip to main content

 Dr. Green received her MD from Michigan State University College of Human Medicine.
 She completed an Anesthesiology residency, subspecialty training in Ambulatory and Obstetrical Anesthesia, and a Pain Medicine fellowship at the University of Michigan Health System.
 Working in the U.S. Senate’s Health, Education, Labor and Pensions Committee and Children and Families Subcommittee, she helped draft the National Pain Care Policy Act, incorporated in the Affordable Care Act and was thanked in the Congressional Record by Senator Kennedy for contributions to the FDA reauthorization, i.e. including gender and race variables to assess outcomes.

-At the nexus of public health and healthcare quality, equity, and policy, Dr. Green’s health policy relevant and health services research agenda focuses on pain and the social determinants of health.
-She is the author of germinal and seminal papers that poignantly reveal unequal treatment, disparities, variability in decision-making, and diminished health care quality; revealing suboptimal access to health and pain care across the life course for women, minorities, and low-income people.
+At the nexus of public health and healthcare quality, access, and policy, Dr. Green’s health policy relevant and health services research agenda focuses on pain and the social determinants of health.
+She is the author of germinal and seminal papers that poignantly reveal disparities, variability in decision-making, and diminished health care quality; revealing suboptimal access to health and pain care across the life course for women and vulnerable populations.
 An innovator, she often uses narrative medicine and photo voice techniques to promote empathy and healing.
 Dr. Green published a selective review focusing on the unequal burden of pain in Pain Medicine which remains the most cited article in the journal’s history and was the guest editor for its special issue on disparities.
 She was the first to identify hospital security errors.

 Mercedes Carnethon, PhD, is the Paula H. Stern Award for Outstanding Women in Science and Medicine 2023 Recipient